Jogiathon/Forum/README.md

 #Sched
 # webapp
 This application was created for learning purposes.
-Much of the code came from "Code with Mosh" learning program.
-I've used several resources for the application to come to this point.

 This application utilizes node.js for the backend language.
 The database service is MongoDB.
 The front end uses the React framework.